barbaragrosjean/Brain_like_mini_project/README.md

 ## Notebooks
 This project comprises four notebooks: week6.ipynb (Ridge linear regression from input pixels and task-driven approach), week7.ipynb (data-driven approach), week9.ipynb (model exploration), test.ipynb (evaluation of our best performing model).
 **Each notebook needs to be run in the same folder as the utils.py file.** Each notebook encompasses model training and evaluation.
 The metrics used are the mean explained variance and correlation along each neuron.

-#### Load the data
 The data can be downloaded directly from all the notebooks using the utils.py module.

 #### Week 6 Notebook
 The second part of this notebook (task-driven approach) requires either extracting and storing (Section A) or directly loading the previously saved layer activations from the PyTorch ResNet50 (Section B).
 The second option requires the files *ACTIVATIONS* and *ACTIVATIONS_RND* to be in the same folder as week6.ipynb.